 Why Apartments Yield More on Long-Term Rental

 The mechanism is entry price.
-A 2-bed apartment in Queens at around $355,365 collects $2,063 a month, while a 3-bed house at $991,735 collects $2,691.
-Rents for larger houses do not scale up in proportion to the land and square footage you are buying, so the price-to-rent ratio tilts in the apartment's favour.
+A 2-bed apartment in Queens at around $355,000 collects about $2,100 a month, while a 3-bed house at about $992,000 collects about $2,700.
+Rents for larger houses do not scale up in proportion to the land and square footage you are buying, so the price-to-rent ratio tilts in the apartment's favor.
 That structural gap is what you see repeated across most bedroom counts in the table above.

 Condo association rules can override whatever the city permits.
 Many Queens co-ops and condos restrict or prohibit leasing outright, or require board approval on every tenant, or cap the share of units that can be rented at any time.
 Before you buy for investment, read the offering plan, bylaws, and house rules, a yield on paper disappears if the board will not let you lease.